 48 walks were held with 59,352 participants in 9 countries (Argentina, Bolivia, Brazil, Colombia, El Salvador, Guatemala, Mexico, Paraguay and Peru).
 Brazil had the largest walks, with FENAD (National Federation of Assistance to Diabetics) organising 18 walks with 10,000 participants in all regions of the country.

 Walks in Western Pacific

-52 walks were held with 22,443 participants in 11 countries (Cambodia, Indonesia, Malaysia, Philippines, Thailand, China, Fiji, Marshall Islands, Papua New Guinea, Taiwan and Vietnam).
-China has not registered any walks yet (we're still hoping!), but a massive awareness campaign deserves special mention.
+52 walks were held with 22,443 participants in 10 countries (Cambodia, Indonesia, Malaysia, Philippines, Thailand, China, Fiji, Marshall Islands, Papua New Guinea and Vietnam).
+A massive awareness campaign deserves special mention.
 The Chinese Centre of Health Education organised a health education programme that reached a remakable 600,000 people with its messages about diabetes prevention and control.

 Walks in South East Asia